gitbls/sdm/README.md

 Need more details?
 You'll find complete details about sdm in the <a href="Docs/Index.md">online documentation</a> and plugin-specific documentation <a href="Docs/Plugins.md">here.</a>

-You can watch sdm in action <a href="https://youtu.be/CpntmXK2wpA">here</a> It's an older video and doesn't use plugins, but will give you a good idea of how sdm works.
+You can watch sdm in action <a href="https://youtu.be/f8SXAnBAuJk">here</a> It will give you a good idea of how sdm works and what you can do with it.

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/gitbls/sdm)